webhooksite/docs/docs/custom-actions/action-types.md

 This action can be used to modify the response of the Webhook.site URL based on the input.

+To make a redirect, leave the Response Body field blank, in the Response Headers field enter `Location: https://example.com` and set Status Code to `302`.

 ### Rate Limit

 This action can be used to allow a specific amount of requests in a specific amount of time per a given IP.